 I want a hot shower, air conditioning, a large bed with fresh sheets ...
 Tonight, I forget my backpacking habits!

-The taxi drops me at the foot of the big building of the Puteri Pacific Hotel.
+The cab drops me off at the foot of the tall building at the Puteri Pacific Hotel.
 Perfect!
 Two Frenchmen, with whom I dived in Tioman, had given me an attractive description of the establishment.
-They are lodged by Total, for whom they work.
+They are staying there with Total, for whom they work.